 3. Avoid the heat (or simply turn it down)

 We know that using hot water to shower or wash our hands can dehydrate skin, and of course our hair + scalp is no different!
 Avoid washing your hair in hot, hot water, and instead opt for warmer temperatures to retain some moisture.
 This also applies to styling with a blow dryer, make sure that your heat setting is on WARM and don’t over-dry your hair.
-Always make sure to use a good heat protectant product, and since we’re all in self-isolation as I write this… maybe dry it 50% and let the rest air dry!
+Always make sure to use a good heat protectant product, or maybe dry it 50% and let the rest air dry!

 4. Use a scalp exfoliant